-The right pricing that helps business grow is not a guesswork.
-According to McKinsey’s report just 1% improvement of price results in 11.1% operational profit.
+The right pricing that helps businesses grow is not guesswork.
+According to McKinsey’s report just a 1% improvement in price results in 11.1% operational profit.

-Few months ago stumbled upon a page with a pricing teardown and after watching an amazing video with Patrick Campbell I understood how much math and analytics stays behind the right pricing strategy.
+A few months ago stumbled upon a page with a pricing teardown and after watching an amazing video with Patrick Campbell I understood how much math and analytics stay behind the right pricing strategy.
 It is not guesswork, it deals a lot with maths and analytics.

-In a recent price teardown Patrick Campbell analyzed two subscription companies - Dollar Shave Club and Gillette on Demand.
-After surveying 6,441 prospective customers his team had come to a conclusion both companies were losing money choosing the wrong pricing strategy.
+In a recent price teardown, Patrick Campbell analyzed two subscription companies – Dollar Shave Club and Gillette on Demand.
+After surveying 6,441 prospective customers his team had come to the conclusion both companies were losing money by choosing the wrong pricing strategy.

 Heavy Shavers Want to Pay More

 The more often clients use a product, the higher price are they willing to pay for it.
 The survey proves heavy shavers are willing to pay more, while those shaving occasionally would not stay with a subscription for long.

 Marketing pro tip.
 Define what type of clients is willing to pay more and would have a higher LTV (life-time value).
 Map out what makes them different from the rest.
 Adjust your marketing campaigns to appeal to those clients and generate higher LTV leads.

 Clients with a high LTV are in high need of your products and solutions – they have a burning problem to solve and your product may help them move from state A (when they have a problem) to state B faster (happy having solved a problem).